Category Archives: Religion

 “Wise… sent a quotation of scripture by mail to a preacher friend, with whom he was having a scriptural controversy.
 As the quotation was obscene, the preacher got angry and caused Wise’s arrest for mailing obscene matter.
 The case is in the Topeka federal court… if the quotation is adjudged obscene [then] then Bible as a whole is unmailable matter.”

-Wise’s case went to trial the following year and he was convicted by a jury and fined $50.
-He declared his intention to appeal, however, press archives do not contain any mention of this.
+Wise’s case went to trial the following year and he was convicted by jury and fined $50.
+He declared his intention to appeal, however press archives do not contain any mention of this.

 messiah